Blog-Reference and Blog-Reference

 Bill Mitchell claims: “… MMT is a lens which allows us to see the true (intrinsic) workings of the fiat monetary system.
 It helps us better understand the choices available to a currency-issuing government.
 It is not a regime but a perspective on reality. … In that sense, MMT is neither right-wing nor left-wing.”

 MMT claims to be an objective scientific truth.
-Fact is that it is proto-scientific rubbish, qualitatively not at all different from orthodox economics.
+The fact is that it is proto-scientific rubbish, qualitatively not at all different from orthodox economics.
 MMT’s profit/employment/ money theory is provably false.
 In methodological terms, MMT is NOT a valid new paradigm because its axiomatic foundations are false just like Walrasian microfoundations and Keynesian macrofoundations are materially/formally inconsistent.

 One example.
 Bill Mitchell claims: “Third, it is 100% correct to say that if the government runs a fiscal surplus then it condemns the non-government sector to run a deficit (spending more than its income) as a matter of accounting, dollar for dollar.”